 Assembly Bill 5 (AB5) was created to classify gig workers, such as rideshare and food delivery drivers, as employees.
 Once AB5 passed in September of 2019, Uber and Lyft drivers were identified as employees.
 They were also expected to be provided with employee benefits, such as minimum wage, sick pay, and workers’ compensation.
 However, Uber and Lyft did not favor this idea as it created a detrimental impact to the way both companies conducted their business practices.
 As an Uber and Lyft driver, you are also entitled to your own set of rights on what to do after being in an accident as a Uber and Lyft driver.

 In response to the passing of AB5, Proposition 22 was formed.
 The objective of Prop 22 was to reclassify rideshare and food delivery drivers as independent contractors.
-Uber, along with other in-app services, was involved in this initiative campaign and collected more than $200 million.
+Uber, along with other in-app services, were involved in this initiative campaign and collected more than $200 million.
 Prop 22 passed in November of 2020, however, it was later declared unconstitutional by a California Superior Judge.
 The ballot is expected to make its way to the California Supreme Court to determine whether it should remain effective.
 Until then, rideshare and food delivery drivers will still be identified as independent contractors.

 Since rideshare companies have no association with the unlawful actions committed by their contracted delivery drivers, it can make it difficult to pursue a personal injury claim against them for an accident.
 You will need to acquire legal assistance from an expert California rideshare accident attorney.
-Your attorney will assess your case to determine what courses of action should be considered in order to get you the compensation and justice you deserve.
+Your attorney will assess your case to determine what courses of action should be considered in order to get you the compensation and justice you deserve

 Those who have gotten into a rideshare accident are entitled to receive compensation for economic and non-economic damages.